-An important consideration for a client-server architecture is the latency of the network.
+Since data transfer over the network is one of the main bottlenecks of our progressive renderer, we generated experiments to tune the stream parameters.
+One important consideration is the latency of the network.
 Several settings on the server effect the round-trip latency of the system - the time for the client to send a packet and receive a response.
 An obvious consideration is the compression of the geometry during transmission.
-Our experiments show an average of about a 50% compression rate for all parameters tested.
-Other important considerations include the octree resolution and the stream size or the number of triangles sent on each progressive step.
-Table 2 shows the effect of these parameters on the latency for the Fighter dataset.
-In our performance analysis of Table 1 we use 10K triangles per octree node and a stream size of 10K triangles.
+For our network rendering, we used full compression of the stream and achieved about a 60% compression rate, which dramatically improved performance.
+Other important considerations include the octree resolution and stream size (number of triangles sent on each progressive step).
+Finer octree resolution and higher stream size improves performance, but decreases the number of progressive steps and increases memory usage on the client.
+Table 3 shows the effects of these parameters on the latency for the Fighter dataset.
+For our experiments with the thin client (see Table 2), we were limited to a stream size of 100K triangles and an octree resolution of 1K triangles per octree node.

 Our final experiment was to analyze the quality of the progressive steps.
 To measure this metric, we used root mean squared (RMS) error to compare incremental steps with the final rendering for all of our experimental datasets.
 Figure 6 shows a plot of these errors as the progression refines.
+Since the quality of the approximation is directly related to the transfer function, we used the transfer functions shown in our figures that highlight the more relevant portions of the data.
 These results show that the image quality steadily converges to the full quality image, which is important for allowing the user to explore the dataset efficiently.